OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: Experimental Results

-\textbf{Impact of Interconnect Parasitics}: The inclusion of parasitic RC elements associated with the interconnects is expected to substantially affect both access delay and power consumption, particularly as array dimensions increase.
+The inclusion of parasitic RC elements associated with the interconnects is expected to substantially affect both access delay and power consumption, particularly as array dimensions increase.

 The results presented in \autoref{fig:parasitics-impact} clearly demonstrate the profound impact of interconnect parasitics.
-For instance, for a 64-row array, the mean read access delay increases from approximately 0.067ns without parasitics to 0.843ns when parasitics are included—an increase by a factor of roughly 12.6.
-This discrepancy becomes even more pronounced for larger arrays; for a 256-row array, the delay with parasitics is approximately 18.7$\times$ greater than without (3.273ns $\rightarrow$ 0.175ns).
+For instance, for a 64-row array, the mean read access delay increases from approximately 0.164ns without parasitics to 0.607ns when parasitics are included—an increase by a factor of roughly 3.7.
+This discrepancy becomes even more pronounced for larger arrays; for a 256-row array, the delay with parasitics is approximately 6.87$\times$ greater than without.
+Similarly, the average $P_{\text{READ}}$ is significantly underestimated when parasitics are ignored.
+For the 64-row array, including parasitics increases power by $~2.51 \times$.
+For the 256-row array, $P_{\text{READ}}$ rises by $2.59\times$.